 Nerves and Blood Vessels

 The sciatic nerve that runs from our lower back, down our buttocks, and into our thighs, splits into two different nerves before crossing the knee joint.
-The tibial nerve and common peroneal nerve cross the back of our knees and run down to our feet, providing sensation and muscle control to the whole leg.
+The tibial nerve nerve crosses the back of our knees and the common peroneal runs on the outside of the knee, directly under the fibular head.
+Both of these nerves run all the way down to our feet, providing sensation and muscle control to the whole leg.
 These nerves can be compromised by the many conditions of the knee that cause inflammation.
 The popliteal artery is the largest blood supply to the leg.
 If this artery is damaged, the whole leg can be compromised.
 The popliteal vein carries oxygen-depleted blood back to the heart from the foot.